Arc Flash Labeling Requirements

 /Arc Flash Labeling Requirements/NFPA 70E Changes

-• Arc flash labeling is the responsibility of the employer, not the manufacturer or installer of the equipment.
-Labeling is required for any piece of electrical equipment that may need examination, adjustment, service or maintenance while energized, creating the potential for an arc flash incident to occur.
+According to NFPA 70E, labeling is required for any piece of electrical equipment that may need examination, adjustment, service or maintenance while energized.
+These labels communicate the electrical hazards an employee may be exposed to, including the potential for an arc flash incident.

 Switchboards

-Ideal for un-terminated wires or cables needing superior abrasion and chemical resistance.
+Label where un-terminated wires or cables needing superior abrasion and chemical resistance exist.

 Panel Boards

-Ideal for general marking of terminated or unterminated cables and wires that may be curved or become curved.
+Label where terminated or unterminated cables and wires that may be curved or become curved exist.

 Industrial Control Panels

-Ideal for terminated cables or wires that may need additional abrasion or chemical resistance.
+Label where terminated cables or wires that may need additional abrasion or chemical resistance exist.

 Motor Control Centers